arehmandev/iloveachallenge/README.md

 3. Run start.sh

-4. Add app.sainsburys as a localhost entry in /etc/hosts then browse there
+4. Add web.abs as a localhost entry in /etc/hosts then browse to http://web.abs or 'curl web.abs'

 To destroy: